-Table 2: percentage of each image covered by each surface type as predicted by our trained RF algorithm.
-Snow was removed from the calculation to enable quantification of surface coverage in the bare ice zone, i.e. below the snow line
+Table 3: percentage of each image covered by each surface type as predicted by our trained RF algorithm.
+Snow was removed from the calculation in the Sentinel-2 images to enable quantification of surface coverage in the bare-ice zone, i.e. below the snow line, only.